dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/SimulatorDemo.md

 Right-click on the package `com.dji.simulatorDemo` in the project navigator and choose **New -> Java Class**, Type in "DJISimulatorApplication" in the Name field and select "Class" as Kind field content.

-Next, Replace the code of the "FPVDemoApplication.java" file with the following:
+Next, Replace the code of the "DJISimulatorApplication.java" file with the following:

 ~~~java
 package com.dji.simulatorDemo;